Coretta Scott King: Childhood and education

 Antioch had envisioned itself as a laboratory in democracy but had no black students.
 (Edythe) became the first African American to attend Antioch on a completely integrated basis, and was joined by two other black female students in the fall of 1943.
 Pioneering is never easy, and all of us who followed my sister at Antioch owe her a great debt of gratitude.

-Coretta studied music with Walter Anderson, the first non-white chair of an academic department in a historically white college.
+Coretta studied music with Walter Franklin Anderson, the first non-white chair of an academic department in a historically white college.
 She also became politically active, due largely to her experience of racial discrimination by the local school board.
 She became active in the nascent civil rights movement; she joined the Antioch chapter of the National Association for the Advancement of Colored People (NAACP) and the college's Race Relations and Civil Liberties Committees.

 The board denied her request to perform her second year of required practice teaching at Yellow Springs public schools, for her teaching certificate Coretta Scott appealed to the Antioch College administration, which was unwilling or unable to change the situation in the local school system and instead employed her at the college's associated laboratory school for a second year.
 Additionally, around this time, Coretta worked as a babysitter for the Lithgow family, babysitting the later prominent actor John Lithgow.
+Prof. Anderson encouraged her to apply to the New England Conservatory of Music.